godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 The idea of this project is to create a new feature which allows game music to implement their tracks in a more fluid way, similar to how Wwise works with music.
 The reason Wwise or FMOD were not integrated instead is because they are proprietary, and that would be against the open source and free to use nature of Godot.
 Nevertheless, it is still an interesting challenge to create my own interactive music engine, based around Godot's existing audio functionalities.

 The feature adds two classes to Godot, both inheriting `AudioStream`.
 The first is `AudioStreamPlaylist`, which is a class that enables the user to play multiple audio files in a sequence, switching between clips based on their tempo and length in bars.
-The way this works is by the user inputting the tempo and beats information to the import dialogue for each file, and the rest happens behind the scenes.
+The way this works is by the user inputting the tempo and beats information to the import dialog for each file, and the rest happens behind the scenes.
 A beat's length in samples is calculated based on the sample rate and the tempo, and that way the player knows how many audio frames it needs to play for each file.

 ![BPM and Beats import options for audio files](/storage/app/media/gsoc/2019-1/interactive-music-001.png)